Book review: Orphan Train

 It’s difficult to read this book without feeling real ambivalence.

-The first appeal of this book was the historical context: the so-called “orphan trains” that carried as many as 200,000 orphans and homeless kids from the East Coast to most of the states in the interior of the country during 1854-1929.
+The first appeal of this book was the historical context: the so-called “orphan trains” that carried as many as 200,000 orphans and homeless kids and other kids from the East Coast to most of the states in the interior of the country during 1854-1929.

 Orphan Train wikimedia